Junichi-K/Sneaker-Store/README.md

 ## Getting Started

-These instructions will guide you through setting up the website locally or you can simply open the website link if you want to visit.
+These instructions will guide you through setting up the website locally or you can simply open the website link if simply viewing.

 ### Installing